-German Federal Supreme Court ruling gives more effect to 'torpedo' actions on patents
+German Federal Supreme Court ruling on Mölnlycke case gives more effect to torpedo actions - .PDF file.

 In a recently published decision (ref. no. X ZR 70/12 – Wundverband), the German Federal Supreme Court ruled that an exclusive licensee cannot bring patent infringement proceedings, if the patentee himself has already brought patent infringement proceedings against the same defendant and the license was granted only after proceedings by the patentee had been initiated.
 This decision might limit the options of a patentee to sue an infringer who has already filed a “torpedo” action under the same patent.